 Play with words.

-- From an article Howard wrote about Nawiliwili Harbor on Kauai.
-Here he tried to find a lively way to say that virtually all the island’s imports – “everything else” – come through the harbor:
+- From an article about Nawiliwili Harbor on Kauai.
+Here I tried to find a lively way to say that virtually all the island’s imports — “everything else” — come through the harbor:

 Everything else comes by sea — apples and appliances, hardware and formal wear, office cubicles and pharmaceuticals, gasoline and Vaseline, CDs and BVDs.

-- Howard employed rhymes, alliteration, and a bit of playful double entendre in a news release describing “aloha wear” for dogs:
+- Rhymes, alliteration and a bit of playful double entendre in a news release describing “aloha wear” for dogs:

 Why should your pooch be clad in plaid, when you can dress her up in an aloha print?
 She’ll be the most elegant bitch on the block….
 For Bowser, an aloha tie makes the ultimate statement in doggie style….
 From Chihuahuas to Great Danes …, we put togs on your dogs.

-- From an op-ed Howard drafted to gain publicity for an aquaculture project:
+- From an op-ed intended to gain publicity for an aquaculture project:

 The single-shelled abalone is a highly prized ingredient in epicurean dishes around the world — a veritable gastropod for gastronomes.

-- From an article Howard wrote about the threat to Hawaii presented by snakes on Guam:
+- From an article about the threat to Hawaii presented by snakes on Guam:

 … federal agents and trained snake-sniffing dogs do their best to maintain a viper vigil around Guam’s port and airfields.